 The focus on technological advancement lies in optimizing the efficiency of electronic devices.
 Minimizing heat energy produced by these devices is essential.
 Thermoelectric (TE) technology offers a viable solution to address this efficiency concern.
 This technology reduces the heat energy emitted by electronic devices and transforms it into electrical energy [1].
 TE devices function by utilizing the Seebeck effect, where a temperature difference across a TE material generates a voltage difference across it.
 This voltage difference leads to the conversion of heat into usable electricity [2].

 However, finding TE materials is challenging; they need high electrical conductivity with low thermal conductivity.
 The efficiency of TE materials relies on their dimensionless figure-of-merit (ZT), which can be expressed as (1) [3].

+ZT=S2σTκ (1)